norm/suited/documentation/apply_defaults.markdown

 be restarted to see the applied defaults).

+## Setting keyboard shortcuts

+Whilst keyboard shortcuts are modified using `defaults write`, this can also be done more easily by using [apply_shortcuts](apply_shortcuts.markdown).

 ## Example

 As an example, see [my defaults repository][defs], which I check out during